 Kristin Warthen - Registrar

 I count myself blessed to live in pursuit of my passion: serving God and teaching others in new and creative ways.
+Currently, I serve as the Pastor for Marriage and Family Ministries at White's Chapel United Methodist Church.
 As an avid reader and lover of pop culture, I find myself fascinated by the ways in which art and life imitate and reflect one another.
 When I am not listening to a podcast, reading a book, or watching a movie, I am probably talking about observations from podcasts, books, and movies.
 I married my high school sweetheart, Joshua, fresh out of high school, and together, we are journeying through parenthood with our two caring and witty daughters who often teach us more than we teach them.
 As a graduate of Brite Divinity School, I also spend time exploring creative ways that Christians can seek justice and bring hope in a world craving both.

 JoNell Lindh - Listening Circles/Covenant Groups